jk1/Gradle-License-Report/README.md

     // configurations = ALL

     // List the groups ids to exclude from dependency report.
+Supports regular expressions.
     // For finer granularity, see: excludes.
     excludeGroups = ['do.not.want']

     // List the ids (in module:name format) to exclude from dependency report.
+Supports regular expressions.
     // By default excludes is empty.
     excludes = ['moduleGroup:moduleName']